-Because of the frozen state of the river Zanskar, one has to trek through to explore this valley.
+Because of the frozen state of the river Zanskar, you can have a trek on the top of this river to visit this valley.
 In doing so, you will be exposed to frozen water trekking or chadar trekking which is quite difficult in terms of level.
-So you must be physically and mentally fit before undertaking this trek, and you will be checked by health officials prior to your trekking.
+So you must be physically and mentally fit before undertaking this trek, and you will be checked by health officials before starting this trek.
 And if you are an amateur trekker, you must go through 6 simple trekking tips.

 Why Zanskar valley is famous:

 This beautiful valley is famous for its amazing landscapes with lofty mountains which remains snow-covered throughout the year mostly.
 It got its name from the village Zahar in the Kargil region.
 Valley has many things to do for adventure lovers and it is becoming popular among tourists for Chadar Trekking and beautiful Leh Laddakh Road trips.
 You must have sufficient time in your hand to explore this valley to the fullest.

 Permit to Visit Laddakh Region

 As this area located near the border area, it is strategically important for India.
 Hence before visiting here, you have to obtain permits from the authorities.
 Domestic or Indian tourists need an Inner Line Permit, which can be obtained both offline and online.
 To have an offline permit, you have to visit the Tourist information centre at Leh town or the DM office in person.
 For the foreign tourists, a protected area Permit is required to visit the Pangong lake which can be obtained online or through registered travel agents.
 The inner line permit can be obtained online by visiting the Official Website of Leh District Permit Tracking System.
 For Indian nationals, the option of ‘Domestic client’ can be clicked and permits will be issued online after filling in the required details.
 The fees for issuing permits is very nominal at the rate of 420 (400 as environmental fees and 20 as inner line fee).

 How to Reach Zanskar valley